CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     dotnet new umbraco -n UmbDock --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Server=localhost;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"

-There is a great tool to help you configure the the unattended installation options for umbraco at [https://psw.codeshare.co.uk/](https://psw.codeshare.co.uk/)

 ## 2.2 Install a template site for the exercise.

 This workshop will be using the Clean starter kit for Umbraco.
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.